secured lock Secured with SHA-256 Encryption

 On average, most commuters in Minnesota spend less than 30 minutes on their daily commute.
 The average commute time in Minnesota is 22.4 minutes, while the national average is 25.5 minutes.

 Nearly 78 percent of commuters preferred to drive alone for their daily commute, compared to the national average of 76.4 percent.
+If you are renting, learn about car insurance rental reimbursement coverage.

 Minneapolis, the biggest city in Minnesota, is the 24th most congested city in the country.
-The Minnesota Department of Transportation works on eight projects to reduce congestion in the twin cities.
+The Minnesota Department of Transportation works on eight projects to reduce congestion in the Twin Cities.

-Frequently Asked Questions: Cheap Auto Insurance in Minnesota
+Securing Cheap Auto Insurance in Minnesota

-#1 – Who has the cheapest car insurance in Minnesota?
+Who has the cheapest car insurance in Minnesota?

 Minnesota’s cheapest auto insurance company is the No. 1 company in market share: State Farm.